In Houston, the heroes now arrive with plumbing tools

 While the deadly winter storm knocked out power, not just in Houston but statewide as the Texas grid seized up in the Arctic cold, electricity was restored to most homes and businesses within several days.
 Water service, however, remains a problem for tens of thousands — a number that is only slowly ebbing.

 Watts has been a licensed journeyman plumber for nearly three decades, starting in Las Vegas and Colorado and then working the past 14 years with John Moore Services, the largest plumbing company in Houston.
 He is tall, lanky and driven, with 104,000 miles on his company truck since mid-2019.
-He wears an American flag face mask and two IDs clipped to his shirt — one his Texas state plumbing license, the other his work badge.
+He wears an American flag mask and two IDs clipped to his shirt — one his Texas state plumbing license, the other his work badge.

-“The last person you want to hear say, ‘I’ve never seen anything like this,’ is a plumber,” he allowed during another long day of service calls.
+“The last person you want to hear say ‘I’ve never seen anything like this’ is a plumber,” he allowed during another long day of service calls.
 There was a grandmother with a potentially disastrous leak in her attic, a police officer and his wife who were returning home after just having a baby.

 He typically sets off for work at 7 a.m. and doesn’t quit until 8 p.m. or later some days.
 His stops since the storm have ranged from devastated houses that resemble wetlands with sodden carpets to those that simply need a screw turned to unlock the water flow.
 Customer after customer has greeted him with peals of happiness and exhales of relief.

-His first assignment Monday was Willie and Dianne Hunt’s home in the Greenwood Forest area of Northwest Houston.
+His first assignment Monday was Willie and Dianne Hunt’s home in the Greenwood Forest area of northwest Houston.
 It reeked of mildew and mold.
 The air whirred with overmatched industrial dryers in each room.

-“We left the house a week ago Monday because we lost power and it got really cold here.
+“We left the house a week ago Monday because we lost power, and it got really cold here.
 We went to stay with my daughter,” Dianne Hunt recounted.
-“I came back Wednesday to check on things, and the pipes had burst and water was gushing from the attic.
+“I came back Wednesday to check on things, and the pipes had burst, and water was gushing from the attic.
 The entire first floor was flooded, and water was pouring out of the house onto the front lawn.
 We lost everything — photo albums, books, furniture, my homemade porcelain dolls.
 I just sat down and cried.”

 In the kitchen, Watts pulled back a square of soggy ceiling drywall and found “a whole mess of cracked pipes.”
 Over the next two hours, he replaced the most critical ones, cranked the main valve and restored the Hunts’ water and a measure of normalcy.
 He then arranged for a John Moore plumbing crew to follow up with them.
 Theirs will be a big project, requiring total pipe replacement.
 The earliest appointment available?
 March 15.
 Even so, the retired couple was grateful.

-“That’s why I love my job, I’m helping people.
+“That’s why I love my job — I’m helping people.
 I know that people are upset and think their home will never be the same,” he said in between stops.
-“I reassure them that their house will be fixed and life will return to normal.
+“I reassure them that their house will be fixed, and life will return to normal.
 If the house is damaged, there’s nothing I can do, that’s for remediation companies and contractors to handle.
 But I can get their water back so they can take a hot shower and wash their dishes.
 There’s a lot of relief in just taking a shower in your own home.”

 The 49-year-old Watts originally planned to be a massage therapist, until “a couple of old guys in Las Vegas told me to learn to become a plumber.
 I came to Houston because of the economy, to make money.
 There’s more work here.”